 How is the escalation trap broken?

-The external parties — Senedd, Welsh Government, Audit Wales, Employment Tribunal — must win the escalation by deploying powers that leadership cannot counter: compulsory disclosure, testimony under oath, statutory audit powers.
+The external parties — Senedd, Welsh Government, Audit Wales — must win the escalation by deploying powers that leadership cannot counter: statutory audit powers, compulsory disclosure, sustained public scrutiny.
 The alternative — leadership wins the escalation by exhausting external scrutiny’s capacity — leads to complete institutional capture and unchecked accumulation of patient safety risk.

 The blueprint’s Intervention 1: Competent Leadership ends this arms race by replacing the leadership that escalates information control, while Intervention 2: Radical Transparency removes the information asymmetry that makes escalation possible.